 |Total Test Time||3,495 minutes (158 hrs.
 15 min.)||205.5 minutes (3 hrs.
 25.5 min.)|

 Multiply the Savings

-Contractors pay an extra $452.02 for a moisture content test based on relative humidity, and they save 54.82 man hours for it.
+Contractors pay an extra $452.02 for an MC test based on RH, and they save 54.82 man hours for it.
 Further, the CaCl test measures moisture vapor emissions at the slab surface.
-It does not indicate moisture content levels or moisture migration through the concrete slab.
+It does not indicate MC levels or moisture migration through the concrete slab.
 Measured by both time and test integrity, RH concrete moisture testing appears to hold a long-term edge despite higher up-front costs.

 Source: US Bureau of Labor Statistics (Web).